How to Apply To Study Medicine in Europe If You Are From The USA?

 While we can’t tell you what the best medical school in the world is, we can absolutely tell you what the best schools, plural, are - the ones listed in the World Directory of Medical Schools.

-Every med school is carefully evaluated to ensure it meets the strict medical requirements of organizations around the globe, and if it does, it’s added into the Directory.
-This, in turn, serves as a signal that the university is accredited, and graduates will have no issues having their degree recognized by the AMA or whatever regulatory body operates in their country.
+Every med school is carefully evaluated to ensure it meets the strict medical requirements of organisations around the globe, and if it does, it’s added to the Directory.
+This, in turn, serves as a signal that the university is accredited, and graduates will have no issues having their degree recognised by the AMA or whatever regulatory body operates in their country.

 In other words, if the school you’re considering isn’t listed in the World Directory, stop considering it.
 It’s not worth it, despite how it seems on paper.
 Always double-check any school you’re considering before applying to it!